From the Vicarage’ December 2020

 This Advent and Christmas will be like no other we have ever experienced, yet at the same time it will be familiar because what underlies the season does and can never change.
 Nevertheless, if in this strange and complex time, our energy fails and we become weary, maybe there is a sense of hope to be found in the themes of Advent and Autumn.
 In our weariness at what is going on in the world, it is okay to take a step back and allow ourselves like the trees to use this time to gather energy ready for what lies ahead.
 It is okay to see the leaves and look forward to new life and to resurrection.

-Pray for each other, love one another and stay safe
+It is okay to pray for each other, love one another, and stay safe